7. Assets

 Action int Action name Description 0 ReadTable The entire query is returned to the user.
 1 ReadScalar Only the first result is returned to the user.
 If the result is a table, only the value of the first column of the first row is returned.
 2 ReadNone Nothing is returned to the user.

-When sent to and from World Modeler™ via the REST API, DataReaders are represented with JSON strings as follows:
+When sent to and from World Modeler™ via the REST API, DataReaders have the additional JSON fields:

 {